-- Personalisation: With major advancements in technology has made customers experience personalised engagement, with use of big data and analytics.
-For instance, analyzing customer background, such as demographics and purchase history can help customer service representatives to provide personalised services to customers.
+- Personalization: With major advancements in technology has made customers experience personalized engagement, with the use of big data and analytics.
+For instance, analyzing customer background, such as demographics and purchase history can help customer service representatives to provide personalized services to customers.

 - Time is Money: Customers want easy and quick assistance and access to information.
-Inability to respond to your customers on time, will lead them to find another option.
+The inability to respond to your customers on time, will lead to them finding other options.
 Quick customer service impresses your customers and sticks them to your business so that they don’t have to look for a viable alternative as their issues are solved on time.

 - Reputation Management: It is a vital part of customer service.
 A satisfied customer might give your business tons of word of mouth referrals, but an unhappy customer will use social media to tell the world about their disturbing experience.
 To avoid such situations, regular social media monitoring can help companies to manage their reputation.
 Customer service has now extended to multiple channels and providing social care to your customers is truly important.

 - Customer Centricity: Companies see client experience as an upper hand.
 To have a competitive edge, concentrating on client-driven KPI is necessary to provide the best customer service.